 Now that you know what Blooom offers, let’s take a look at the pros and cons of this robo advisor.

-Many people who have retirement accounts have them through their employer — typically a 401(k).
+Many people who have a retirement plan or retirement accounts have them through their employer — typically a 401(k).

 Founded in 2013, Blooom is a registered advisory firm that provides automated investment services to help you manage your 401(k) account.

-It doesn’t offer management for taxable accounts or other types of retirement accounts, only 401(k)s.
+It doesn’t offer management or financial advisor support for taxable accounts or other types of retirement accounts, only 401(k)s.

 However, what the company has going for it is that it’s a fiduciary, meaning that Blooom is legally obligated to act on your best interest.

-The company can also manage any 401(k) plan — it doesn’t matter who your employer is or where the plan is held.
+The company can also manage any 401(k) employer sponsored plans — it doesn’t matter who your employer is or where the plan is held.

 For $10 a month, you can outsource the management of your 401(k) account and get a bit of financial advice.

-While that sounds like a great deal, learn what Blooom is all about below before making a decision.
+While that sounds like a great deal, learn what the platform is all about below in our detailed Blooom review for 2022 before making a decision.

 Account Minimum: $0